DOI-USGS/ISIS3/README.md

         python $CONDA_PREFIX/scripts/isisVarInit.py --data-dir=[path to data directory]  --test-dir=[path to test data directory]

+    For the newer version we also support automatic copying of the init files to other conda environment.
+If you require this, call the script with the optional switch `--init-other-envs`:

+        python @CONDA_PREFIX/scripts/isisVarInit.py --init-other-envs

+    If you rather want to copy the files manually, see the instructions in the next section.

     More information about the ISISDATA environment variable and the ISIS Data Area can be found [here]("#The-ISIS-Data-Area").
-Now everytime the isis environment is activated, $ISISROOT, $ISISDATA, and $ISISTESTDATA will be set to the values passed to isisVarInit.py.
+Now everytime the ISIS environment is activated, $ISISROOT, $ISISDATA, and $ISISTESTDATA will be set to the values passed to isisVarInit.py.
 This does not happen retroactively, so re-activate the isis envionment with one of the following commands:

         for Anaconda 3.4 and up - conda activate isis prior to Anaconda 3.4 - source activate isis